Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 ## Some Potential Roadblocks

 While the techniques & code detailed out in this article works, it's not robust enough.
 There're a couple of fragile areas in the `heroku-deploy` Action which need to be taken care of.
-If you peruse through the source code, you’ll find it's [invoking actual `git` commands][Heroku Deploy Action: Source Code #L19] using NodeJS.
+If you peruse through the source code, you’ll find it's [invoking actual `git` commands][heroku deploy action: source code #l19] using NodeJS.

 But, NodeJS wasn't meant to invoke shell commands.
 So, no wonder things can & will break while using it.
 In other words, the Action used here is more of a workaround than anything else!

 A better solution to this problem would be to wrap an API provided by Heroku to create an Action.
 And fortunate for us, appears to be some light at the other end of this tunnel.
 Heroku provides an official API to interact with their build process & other services.
-They named it [Heroku Platform API][Heroku Platform API].
-They even shared an article to [programmatically release code to Heroku][Using Platform API to Release Code to Heroku] using their Platform API.
+They named it [Heroku Platform API][heroku platform api].
+They even shared an article to [programmatically release code to Heroku][using platform api to release code to heroku] using their Platform API.

 So, a shout-out to JavaScript developers.
 If you're reading this & you're experienced developing GitHub Actions, the community needs you.
 But till then, this article should be a good guideline for anyone wanting to deploy their FastAPI app to Heroku.